dustedmtl/lastu/USAGE.md

 The most important configuration options:
  - general
    - autoresize
+     - set window width automatically to the width of the columns
  - input
    - datadir and database
  - output
    - outformat
+     - xlsx, csv
  - query
    - fetchrows
      - the maximum number of rows to fetch from the database